 Or you may have used blame shifting in your apology.
 Kids are especially good at this technique: “I know you told me not to go in the water, but Joey pushed me.”
 (That’s one I used as a kid.)
 Even adults use this technique at times: “I know I said I’d be home by 6:00, but my boss wanted me to..”

 While Joey or the boss may have affected your behavior, you still need to take full responsibility for the wrong you committed.
 “My boss asked me to stay and finish payroll, but I know you told me that you had a doctor’s appointment at 6:00, so I should have called or gotten someone else to fill in for me.
 I was wrong to come home late today.
 I know that it really messed up your day, and you have good reason for being angry with me.
-I hope that you will be able to forgive me.”
+It is my hope that you will be able to forgive me.”
 Conditions, excuses, and blame shifting are manipulative.
 They erode trust rather than restore it.

 But what if this has all happened before?
 You are late for the umpteenth time.
 If it’s not your boss, it’s the train or the traffic or the terrorist incident that happened on your way home.
 You have become adept at apologizing with so much practice.